Boston343/BlogWebsite/README.md

 # BlogWebsite

-Blog Website - used as an EJS challenge project.
-This uses express.js and EJS.
+Blog Website - used as an EJS and MongoDB challenge project.
+This uses express.js, EJS, and Mongoose.

 Homepage is at `localhost:3000`.
 You can create posts at `localhost:3000/compose` which then populate on the homepage.
 You can also type in `localhost:/3000/posts/postTitle` where "postTitle" is the title of a post seen on the homepage (created on the compose page), and that post will be rendered alone in the window.

 ## Dependencies